ghiscoding/slickgrid-universal/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/slickgrid-universal/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/slickgrid-universal)

 ### Description
 This is a monorepo project (using [pnpm workspaces](https://pnpm.io/workspaces)) which is regrouping a few packages under a single repository.
 It is using and requiring SlickGrid core library (more specifically the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork) behind the scene (the "Why?" is simply because there is no need to rewrite the core library itself, in other words this is a wrapper library).
 The main goal of this library is to create a common repo that includes all Editors, Filters, Extensions and Services that could be used by any Framework (it is framework agnostic).
-It was also created because I felt that there was a good opportunity to decouple some features/services that were not always needed by all users, this will also help in getting a smaller bundle size depending on which features (packages) are selected.
-For example, not every project needs to use the backend services (OData, GraphQL) and/or export services (Excel Export, Text Export), which is why they are better handled with a monorepo structure (download and install only what you really use).
+The original SlickGrid is like an IKEA product you need to assemble everything yourself, while in our project we offer the all assembled product including a lot more available Editors, Filters, OData, GraphQL, ... that SlickGrid simply does not offer.
+See below for more reasons of when and why this project was created.

 ### Why create this monorepo?
 You might be wondering why was this monorepo created?
 Here are a few reasons:
-1. it removed a lot of duplicated code that were common in both [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) libraries
+1. it removed a lot of duplicate code that were common in both [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) libraries
-   - prior to creating this monorepo, these 2 libs had ~90% of TypeScript code in common which was not very DRY, it is also a lot easier to maintain by pushing fixes in 1 common lib.
+   - prior to creating this monorepo, these 2 libs had ~90% of TypeScript code in common which was not very DRY, it is also a lot easier to maintain by pushing fixes in 1 common lib (this one here).
 2. decoupled a few Services that are not required by every project (OData, GraphQL, Export to CSV, Export to Excel, Composite Editor, RxJS, ...)
-3. framework agnostic, it could be implemented in many different frameworks (if you're interested in adding a port for any other framework that is not listed in the [table](#available-framework-ports) below, please open a new [Discussion](https://github.com/ghiscoding/slickgrid-universal/discussions))
+3. framework agnostic, it could be implemented in many different frameworks (if you are interested in adding a different framework port that is not listed in the [table](#available-framework-ports) below, please open a new [Discussion](https://github.com/ghiscoding/slickgrid-universal/discussions))
    - you can use it in plain JavaScript (ES6) or TypeScript, on our side we use it with plain JS (ES6) in our Salesforce environment with LWC (Lightning Web Component)

 ## Latest News & Releases